-Stylesheet design – achieving the ultimate performance!: Before starting SwiftERM, I had the privilege of being in an enviable place for over a decade, looking after, the marketing and advertising for some extremely prestigious companies.
-Some of the world’s best creatives walked through the doors of clients: Liberty, Next, The White Company, Fatface, Snow & Rock and a host of others.
+Stylesheet design – achieving the ultimate performance!
+Before starting SwiftERM, I had the privilege of being in an enviable place for over a decade, as a consultant for marketing and advertising for some extremely prestigious companies.
+Some of the world’s best creatives walked through the doors of clients: Liberty, NEXT, The White Company, Fatface, Snow & Rock and a host of others.
 Highly professional marketing companies each vied to ply their trade, determined to out-perform, and best their peers.
 Some of these people becoming stars of their respective disciplines, be they film directors, art directors, graphic designers, etc and many other top commercial talents too.

 Today’s A – B testing of stylesheet design and layout often regurgitate the thousands of designs we had to good fortune to test, and better test across the calendar, hour, product and sometimes client alike.
 Across our desk came the stats by which egos came and went.
 “Tomorrow’s child” was always perceived as the ‘new great hope’, and on many occasions it was, but for an all too short a while.

-What of today?
-Well, we do allow our customers to greater personalize their stylesheet should they wish.
+Well, what of today?
+We do allow our customers to greater personalise their stylesheet should they wish.
 But by far the majority appreciate if someone else has already done this much work, tested and better tested it, and found no greater champion for delivering such massive turnover, from a stylesheet that outperforms everything else, why mess with the perfect solution.
 Of course the only ones who know for sure, are using it.